Petrov classification: Classification theorem

 The possible transitions between Petrov types are shown in the figure, which can also be interpreted as stating that some of the Petrov types are "more special" than others.
 For example, type I, the most general type, can degenerate to types II or D, while type II can degenerate to types III, N, or D.

 Different events in a given spacetime can have different Petrov types.
 A Weyl tensor that has type I (at some event) is called algebraically general; otherwise, it is called algebraically special (at that event).
 In General Relativity, type O spacetimes are conformally flat.

 Newman–Penrose formalism

 The Newman–Penrose formalism is often used in practice for the classification.
-Consider the following set of bivectors, constructed out of tetrads of null vectors (note that In some notations, l and n are interchanged):
+Consider the following set of bivectors, constructed out of tetrads of null vectors (note that in some notations, symbols l and n are interchanged):